Slidoboss/Slidoboss/README.md

-# 😎 WELCOME WEARY TRAVELLER!
+# 😎 WELCOME PASSING HR!

 Hey there✌🏾.